liorgrossman/darkness/README.md

 #### Loading it in Firefox:
 1. Run `gulp ff` to replicate and transform the **chrome-extension** directory to **firefox-extension**
 1. Open Firefox and browse to [about:debugging](about:debugging)
-1. If you already Darkness installed Darkness from Firefox Add-on store, disable it
+1. If you've previously installed Darkness from Firefox Add-on store, disable it
 1. Click **Load Temporary Add-on**
 1. Choose the file **darkness/firefox-extension/manifest.json**